LeonardoZV/mutation-testing-java-example/README.md

 ```
 For your surprise, if you reexecute your unit tests and code coverage, you will see that everything will pass with flying colors!

-You know realized why mutation testing is so important: To measure if you have enough tests and if your tests have quality!
+You now realized why mutation testing is so important: To measure if you have enough tests and if your tests have quality!

 If you executed the mutation coverage analysis before the introduction of the bug, you would be warned of this problem of quality!